 The crafters of this QSI version, as did their predecessors, recognized the unique mission and varying statutory responsibilities of each CIGIE member.
 As a result, each OIG will adhere to the QSI in accordance with its unique mission, circumstances, and department or agency.
-Proper Context:
+Proper Context: The QSI was unanimously approved by CIGIE on November 15, 2011 during its monthly meeting.
+As the working group was drafting the 2011 QSI, the Investigations Committee had deliberative discussions and the Committee landed on a decision that the QSI would be applicable to those investigations conducted under the supervision of an OIG's Assistant Inspector General for Investigations (AIGI), which we defined in the standards as "investigative operations."
+The QSI would apply to functions outside of the AIGI purview if the standards were specifically adopted by that function.
+Nowhere in the QSI or during deliberative Investigations Committee discussions was it ever contemplated that each OIG shall apply the QSI across every function of an OIG.
 The SEC OIG internal investigation was conducted by my Office of Counsel (OC), outside of the investigative operations.
 My OC had not adopted the QSI before or after my tenure began as IG and the QSI are thus not applicable for the OC investigation.
 At TAB C of this response, I have prepared a more detailed historical context for the proper applicability of QSI, to include those Investigative Committee and AIGI Committee Members who would have been knowledge of those deliberations.
 References to the QSI as a criteria for measuring Counsel's investigation should be removed from the Draft ROI.
 Page 8, paragraph 5, Omission of Key Information The Draft ROI reflects: